The US-EU Free Trade Agreement Panel Discussion

 “Thank you” very much to you and to the other organisers at Occupy for arranging last night.
 It was great and very informative.
 I learnt a lot and have hope that we can do something about all this.
 Whether we have success is another matter though:

-Overall, this was really a very depressing meeting, although it was also very informative and taught me an awful lot about what is actually going on with the EU-US Trade Deal.
+This meeting was very informative and taught me an awful lot about what is actually going on with the EU-US Trade Deal.

 1. The reason why the US is so keen to get involved in trade deals is because it feels it is losing its dominance in the global market.
 The biggest threat to the US dominance is China.
 The thinking behind such trade deals is that, by the time the Chinese economy reaches dominance, the US will have safely locked in so many other countries into trade deals with it, that China will have to play by America’s rules and not vice versa.